Mojo0G/DSA/LeetCode/Easy/Two Sum/NOTES.md

           Two Sum

-          - Summary: The code utilizes a HashMap to store each number in the input array 'nums' as a key and its index as the value.
-It then iterates through the array; for each number, it checks if the complement (target - number) exists as a key in the HashMap.
-If the complement is found and its index differs from the current index, it means a pair summing to the target is found, and their indices are returned.
-Otherwise, the loop continues until a pair is found or the array is exhausted.
+          - Summary: This algorithm utilizes a hash map (dictionary in Python) to efficiently find two numbers within a list that sum up to a target value.
+It iterates through the input list, checking for each number if its complement (target - number) exists in the hash map.
+If found, it returns the indices of the two numbers.
+Otherwise, it adds the current number and its index to the hash map and continues.
+If no pair is found, it returns an empty list.

-          - Time Complexity: O(n) because the code iterates through the input array 'nums' once to populate the HashMap and then iterates through it again at most once to find the pair.
-HashMap operations (put and containsKey) have an average time complexity of O(1).
+          - Time Complexity: O(n) because the algorithm iterates through the input list once.
+Hash map lookups (in and assignment) take constant time on average.
-          - Space Complexity: O(n) because the HashMap 'mp' stores at most n key-value pairs, where n is the length of the input array.
-The space used by the 'res' array is constant.
+          - Space Complexity: O(n) because in the worst-case scenario, the hash map will store all the numbers from the input list, resulting in linear space usage.